Billy-Spearman-WCCI/RaceCarExtension/README.md

           repository needs an entity first.
 What Spring does is figure out, hey, I could could first make an entity, and then make a repository, and then make a controller.
     * `@AutoWired` is sort of the core of understanding Spring.
+    * Spring only exists for Java and related languages.
 * **JPA** -- Java Persistence API ... a standard way of marking Java objects which should be stored in databases.
   Hibernate is by far the most common *implementation* of JPA (and predates it).
 In most cases, they're interchangeable in ordinary speech.
 This also called an ORM (Object-RelationalDatabase Mapping).